Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely surveyed, or an item that is being separated, will need a survey to locate the new edges and great deal lines in Wisconsin, which must be permanently noted so they will never come to be shed.
+Land that has never ever been specifically surveyed, or a piece that is being split, will certainly call for a study to find the brand-new edges and also whole lot lines in Wisconsin, which ought to be permanently marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.